shree-ranga/AFB/README.txt

-1. CD to AFB path from CLI.
+1. CD to the current folder path from CLI.

 2. Assuming Python 3 and venv are installed, create a virtual environment with the following bash command "python3 -m venv venv"

-3. Run the following command tpo activate the virtual environment "source venv/bin/activate"
+3. Run the following command to activate the virtual environment "source venv/bin/activate"

-4. Install the necessary python packages with the following bash command "pip install -r requirements.txt"
+4. Install the necessary python packages with the following command "pip install -r requirements.txt"

-5. Create migrations with the following commands "python manage.py makemigrations"
+5. Create migrations with the following commands.
+    "python manage.py makemigrations"
     "python manage.py migrate"